Thorin88/cs407-video-summarisation-public/USER_GUIDE.md

 3) If you are on a **remote-xx node**, ssh into cobra using: `ssh -L8888:localhost:8888 u[yourIDHere]@cobra-01.dcs.warwick.ac.uk`.

 This will allow us to run the notebook code on cobra, allowing us to use CUDA.
 We can then view the notebook on the remote-node, using our forwarded port, since cobra does not have a GUI.
 In-person DCS machines have CUDA available, so we do not need to do any of these ssh steps.
+However you can still run the code in this way if you like, even if you are using an in-person DCS machine.

 4) Run `module load cs342-python`.